capactio/capact/docs/proposal/20201207-workflow-rendering.md

 - conditionally call an Interface,
 - define, which workflow artifacts are TypeInstances.

-Voltron Engine must be able to:
+Capact Engine must be able to:
 - merge called Interfaces into the Action workflow.

 For now, we want to base on the Argo workflow syntax and only extend it, to support our additional use cases.
 In the future, we might revisit this and change the syntax, so it is more user-friendly and can support also non-Argo runners.